Gurban14/Gurban14/README.md

 Additional: Django

-📌 Лучшие проекты

-🔹 Project 1 - Website Mi Electronics (HTML, CSS, Javascrit)

 📫 How to Reach Me?

-TikTok: @it_noora

 Email: gurban.code@gmail.com

-💡 Always open to new opportunities and collaborations! 😃
+💡 Always open to new opportunities! 😃